-A. Generally, an employee who receives a performance rating that of "Needs Improvement" or "Unsatisfactory"
+A. Generally, an employee who receives a performance rating of "Needs Improvement" or "Unsatisfactory":

-- B. If an employee's annual performance evaluation indicates that his or her overall performance is unsatisfactory, in addition to following the procedures outlined in Section 3 above, the employee's supervisor shall: - 1. if the employee's performance has been rated overall as "needs improvement," inform the employee that the employee has an opportunity period of 180 days from the date of the evaluation to improve his or her level of performance to a level that meet standards or his or her employment shall be terminated.
+- 1. has been notified by his or her supervisor of the performance orbehavior issue during the evaluation period that is below meeting standards; - has received written notification of the performance or behavior problem; and has been counseled about how the performance or behavior must be improved, assisted in determining how to attain a meets standard rating and, has had an opportunity to improve performance or behavior. - B. If an employee's annual performance evaluation indicates that his or her overall performance is unsatisfactory, in addition to following the procedures outlined in Section 3 above, the employee's supervisor shall: - 1. if the employee's performance has been rated overall as "needs improvement," inform the employee that the employee has an opportunity period of 180 days from the date of the evaluation to improve his or her level of performance to a level that meets standards or his or her employment shall be terminated.
 Approximately midway through the 180-day opportunity period, the employee and the employee's supervisor shall meet to evaluate the employee's progress toward meeting standards.
-At this midpoint evaluation, the supervisor shall give the employee written notice of which areas of performance are still below meeting standards; the evidence of and in specifically in what way performance is still below standards; and specifically what has to be done to bring the performance up to meeting standards; or - 2.
-If the employee's performance has been rated overall as "unsatisfactory", the employee's supervisor shall inform the employee that the employee has an opportunity period of 90 days from the date of the evaluation to improve his or her level of performance to a level that meet standards or his or her employment shall be terminated.
+At this mid-point evaluation, the supervisor shall give the employee written notice of which areas of performance are still below meeting standards; the evidence of and in specifically in what way performance is still below meeting standards; and specifically what has to be done to bring the performance up to meeting standards; or

+- 2. if the employee's performance has been rated overall as "unsatisfactory", the employee's supervisor shall inform the employee that the employee has an opportunity period of 90 days from the date of the evaluation to improve his or her level of performance to a level that meets standards or his or her employment shall be terminated.
 Approximately midway through the 90-day opportunity period, the employee and the employee's supervisor shall meet to evaluate the employee's progress toward meeting standards.
-At this mid-point evaluation, the supervisor shall give the employee written notice of which areas of performance are still below meeting standards; the evidence of and in specifically in what way performance is still below standards; and specifically what has to be done to bring the performance up to meeting standards - C. The employee shall be given a development plan including the following elements: - 1. identification of the performance standards/behavioral elements for which performance is unacceptable; - 2. a description of what the College will do to assist the employee and a description of what the employee must do to improve the unacceptable performance during the opportunity period; and - 3. a statement as to when the employer and the employee decide to meet to evaluate the employee's performance within the opportunity period. - B. Failure to improve performance to the meet standards level by the end of the opportunity period shall result in a termination of the employee's employment.
+At this mid-point evaluation, the supervisor shall give the employee written notice of which areas of performance are still below meeting standards; the evidence of and specifically in what way performance is still below meeting standards; and specifically what has to be done to bring the performance up to meeting standards. - C. The employee shall be given a development plan including the following elements: 1. identification of the performance standards/behavioral elements for which performance is unacceptable; - 1. a description of what the College will do to assist the employee and a description of what the employee must do to improve the unacceptable performance during the opportunity period; and - 2. a statement as to when the employer and the employee decide to meet o evaluate the employee's performance within the opportunity period. - D. Failure to improve performance to the meets standards level by the end of the opportunity period shall result in a termination of the employee's employment.
 No employee may receive an overall rating of "unsatisfactory" on an annual performance evaluation unless the employee already received an overall "unsatisfactory" rating on the employee's mid-year evaluation.